tomcl/HowToUseGitTJWC/README.md

 Many Git guides will mention the _git staging area_.
 This guide does not consider this, nor is it necessary if you use Github desktop.
 The staging area is a confusing concept because it is often described as a 3rd set of files; in between the working tree and the commit tree.
 Using Git is then a two-stage process of first staging and then committing files.

-This is innaccurate.
+This is inaccurate.
 Git keeps track by name in an _index_ of which files you want recorded in Git.
 Files not in the index are not saved by a Git commit.
 The default workflow using Github desktop will index all files (the tick-boxes under `Changes`).
 This is what you want.
 When files or directories should not be recorded, for example binaries and temporary files, this is managed globally through a `.gitignore` file in your repo.

 Advanced git users can make use of staging by unticking some files for a specific commit so that they are ignored.
 Command line use of git requires two commands `git add` followed by `git commit` to track a new file, unless `git commit --all` is used which automatically does the add.
 The workflows here are all equivalent to using `git commit --all` all the time.

 ### .gitignore

 Git local files can optionally include a visible text file `./.gitignore`.
 This specifies what files extensions are excluded from Git.
 Directories and subdirectories can also be excluded.
 A programming project will often use a (large) `.gitignore` tuned to the specific platform and language used so that only relevant source files, and not loader and compiler generated binaries, are recorded in Git.
-This is important when binay sizes are large, and good practice anyway.
+This is important when binary sizes are large, and good practice anyway.
 See the [git documentation](https://git-scm.com/docs/gitignore) or add a `.gitignore` from a skeleton project.

 WARNING.
 The correct .gitignore for a long-running project is important, since otherwise multiple copies of binaries will end up taking up a lot of storage.